-If you are concerned about the behaviour or conduct of someone at a Club/Centre event, someone representing the Centre, or any other breach of this policy:
+If you are concerned about the behaviour or conduct of someone at a Club event, someone representing the Club, or any other breach of this policy:

-5.1 please report the matter to management via stonelees@stonelees.com giving as much detail as possible.

-- 5.2 If the matter is reported verbally, and you are able, please follow the verbal report in writing as soon as possible. - 5.3 The Centre will consider the appropriate way to deal with the matter, which may include referring the matter to and/or seeking guidance from England Golf.
+- 5.1 please report the matter to the Secretary, Captain or any Officer of the Club giving as much detail as possible. - 5.2 If the matter is reported verbally, and you are able, please follow the verbal report in writing as soon as possible. - 5.3 The Club will consider the appropriate way to deal with the matter, which may include referring the matter to and/or seeking guidance from England Golf.